 Nick Lapham is a lifelong conservationist with professional experience in the non-profit, philanthropic and government sectors.
 He’s held senior positions with Conservation International, World Wildlife Fund and the UN Foundation while also serving in the State Department and White House during the Clinton administration.
 Along with his wife Gardiner, he owns an organic farming business in Rappahannock County, Virginia.
 Nick is a trustee of Friends of Kenya Wildlife Trust, the Virunga Fund and College of the Atlantic.

 Clark Mitchell has spent the majority of his professional career as a travel journalist and editor, exploring the world on assignment for Travel + Leisure, Endless Vacation and other publications.
 From the time of his childhood in Arkansas, Clark has harbored a deep love of nature.
 His early experience included working with the Arkansas Natural Heritage Commission on a prairie project near his hometown of Arkadelphia and with Earthwatch coring old-growth trees in Ontario’s Temagami Forest.

 Gardiner O. Lapham

-Gardiner Lapham (RN/MPH) is a leader in the field of epilepsy research and awareness.
-She is a director and former Board Chair of Citizens United for Research in Epilepsy (CURE) and a two-time chair of Partners Against Mortality in Epilepsy (PAME), a biannual conference that unites scientists, patients and families to advance research and promote collaboration and understanding.
-Gardiner has served as a health policy adviser at CARE, an emergency room nurse at Atlanta’s Grady Memorial Hospital and a trustee of The Washington Free Clinic and Whitman-Walker Heath.
+Gardiner Lapham (RN/MPH) is a passionate advocate for epilepsy research and awareness.
+She is former Board Chair of Citizens United for Research in Epilepsy (CURE) and a cofounder and three-time chair of Partners Against Mortality in Epilepsy (PAME).
+Gardiner currently sits on the International League Against Epilepsy’s Global Outreach Taskforce.
+Gardiner has served as a health policy adviser for CARE; as an emergency room nurse at Atlanta’s Grady Memorial Hospital; and as a trustee of The Washington Free Clinic and Whitman-Walker Heath.